 Kunst und Industrie Comptoirs (c.
 1801 - 1814) was a Vienna-based publisher of musical scores, most notably the first editions of many Beethoven works between 1802 and 1808.
 The firm also was a map dealer and publisher.
 More by this mapmaker...

-Joseph Marx von Liechtenstern (February 12, 1765 - October 10, 1828) was an Austrian nobleman, geographer, and statistician.
-Coming from an elite family, he was well educated and in particular studied law before going into government service.
-He was especially interested in geography, statistics, and comparative administration between states (political science avant le mot), and founded the Kosmographische Institut (often known as the 'Statistical Institute') in Vienna in 1790.
-The upheavals of the era hampered the group's work; nonetheless, it did produce a steady stream of publications on history, geography, the use of statistics in public administration.
+Joseph Marx Freyherrn von Liechtenstern (February 12, 1765 - October 10, 1828) was an Austrian nobleman, geographer, and statistician.
+Coming from an elite family, he was well-educated, studying law before going into government service.
+He maintained a lifelong passion for geography, statistics, and comparative administration between states (political science avant le mot), and in 1790 founded the Vienna Kosmographische Institut ('Statistical Institute').
+The upheavals of the era hampered the group's work; nonetheless, it did produce a steady stream of publications on history and geography, and promoted the use of statistics in public administration.
+Among other works, in contributed to and completed the influential 1805 Atlas Des Österreichischen Kaiserthums.
 Learn More...

 Very good.
 Even toning.
 Light foxing.
 Margins trimmed closely on the sides.